manaranjanp/MLCourseV1/Session_2/Readme.md

 ### The key statistical concepts that will be explored this session are:

 - What is correlation and how to measure the strengh of correlation?
 - Application of correlation in real world.
 For example, how correlation is often used in portfolio management to measure the amount of diversification among the assets contained in a portfolio.
-For example:

 ### 1. Correlation Analysis